sarar0/Bank-tech-test/README.md

 If I had more time, I would have liked to add a 'filter' to the 'print_statement' method, i.e. add two arguments so that the method would take a date range - this way the customer could print all the transactions in the specific date range.

-I would have also liked to work on a 'Bank' class, within which a customer could hold multiple accounts and print statements for each account.
+I would have liked to work on a 'Bank' class, within which a customer could hold multiple accounts and print statements for each account.

+I would have also like to refactor the error messages to make them more specific.